eclipse-tractusx/traceability-foss/INSTALL.md

 ### Local Frontend with Umbrella Trace-X backend

-To use the frontend locally, follow the [installation instructions](frontend/INSTALL.md).

 To integrate with the umbrella services, run the frontend with `start:auth:localUmbrella`

 Afterward, use one of the following users to log into the CX-Operator realm: